Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Capital Introduction

-Working on new fuel initiatives toward the realization of a carbon-neutral society / recycling-orientated low-carbon society Production and supply of hydrogen and fuel ammonia, and procurement and supply of renewable fuels We will aim to build a production and supply structure for new fuels to contribute to the reduction of greenhouse gases on a life cycle assessment basis toward the realization of a sustainable society.
+We will aim to build a production and supply structure for new fuels to contribute to the reduction of greenhouse gases on a life cycle assessment basis toward the realization of a sustainable society and to improve energy efficiency.
 Work on hydrogen and ammonia which are expected to serve as next-generation energies and fuels that do not emit carbon dioxide when burned.
 Also work on renewable fuels (derived from waste oils) to contribute to the reduction of greenhouses gases emitted from aircraft and large vehicles that are difficult to convert from internal combustion engines.
 Build a new fuel value chain to be able to realize production, efficient transportation and supply by utilizing collaboration with superior partners and our track record in development and trading.

-【Renewable Diesel (RD) and Sustainable Aviation Fuel (SAF)】
+Renewable Diesel (RD) and Sustainable Aviation Fuel (SAF)

 Address Climate Change (Contribute to a Decarbonized Society)